-- Blondie was "The Good" In Name Only throughout the entire film, considering he was just as greedy, selfish and heartless as Tuco and Angel-Eyes.
-However, towards the end of the film, he finally lives up to his namesake as he comforts a dying soldier with One Last Smoke from his cigar and give him his jacket to keep him warm in his final moments, in an act of spontaneous and selfless kindness that seemed so-alien to the grim and cynical world of this film.
+Blondie was "The Good" In-Name-Only throughout the entire film, considering he was just as greedy, selfish and heartless as Tuco and Angel-Eyes.
+However, towards the end of the film, he finally lives up to his namesake as he comforts a dying soldier with One Last Smoke from his cigar and gives him his jacket to keep him warm in his final moments, in an act of spontaneous and selfless kindness that seems alien to the grim and cynical world of this film.

-- Another touching moment is between Tuco and Blondie after the fight between Tuco and his brother.
+Another touching moment is between Tuco and Blondie after the fight between Tuco and his brother.
 Tuco doesn't know that Blondie saw the fight, and tries to convince Blondie, if not himself, that his brother loves him and looks up to him, and we see the underlying sadness in how lonely he is and how his only "brother" is Blondie.
 Made much more sad when one thinks of the ending, where after being saved from the rope one last time, Tuco is still stranded out in the middle of nowhere.

 One of the best parts is Blondie's "and after a good meal, there's nothing like a cigar".
 He may be cold and pragmatic throughout most of the movie, but this little gesture of friendship and willingness to play along with Tuco's lie shows that he feels compassion for him, at least a little.
 It's the warm smile on Tuco's face that really sells it.

 Not immediately obvious, but the final scene.
-Sure, Blondie leaves Tuco tied up, almost kills him and leaves without as much as a word.
-But think about it - he lets Tuco leave, lets him keep his share of the gold (although God only knows how he's going to carry it.
-Maybe he only just takes a handful and re-buries the rest), and indirectly tells him (by shooting the rope) that their score is settled.
-For a tough gunslinger, that's as close to explicitly making peace with Tuco as it possibly could be.
-(Also let's face it: It's Tuco.
-The best way to make peace with him is with a good running start, just in case)
+Sure, Blondie leaves Tuco tied up, almost kills him, and leaves without as much as a word.
+But think about it: he lets Tuco live, lets him keep his share of the gold (although God only knows how he's going to carry it.
+Maybe he only just takes a handful and re-buries the rest), and indirectly tells him — by shooting the rope — that their score is settled.
+For a tough gunslinger, that's as close to explicitly making peace with Tuco as it possibly could be (Also, let's face it: it's Tuco.
+The best way to make peace with him is with a good running start, just in case).